 Again, I am aware that this is an inexpensive watch.
 I am also aware that there are hundreds of inexpensive watches made by Casio, Citizen, Orient or Seiko that will literally blow this piece of Swiss luxury out of the water in terms of build quality and ergonomics.

-A friendly advice: don’t buy it, if you need a watch you really plan to wear: you will be disappointed.
+A piece of friendly advice.
+Don’t buy it, if you need a watch you really plan to wear: you will be disappointed.
 Don’t buy it as a present or gift to your loved: they will be disappointed and you will look like an ass in their eyes.
 Just don’t buy it: let the guys from Swatch eat this manure for breakfast.

 See also: Alba by Seiko Canteen AXHK21X